lqc/thinkcspy/source/pygame.rst

 .. glossary::

+    animation rate
+        The rate at which we play back successive patches to create the illusion of movement.
+        In the sample we considered in this chapter, we played Duke's 10 patches over the duration of one second.
+Not the same as the frame rate.

+    baked animation
+        An animation that is designed to look good at a predetermined fixed frame rate.
+        This reduces the amount of computation that needs to be done when the game is running.
+        High-end commercial games usually bake their animations.

     blit
         A verb used in computer graphics, meaning to make a fast copy of an image or pixels from one image or surface to another surface or image.

+    frame rate
+        The rate at which the game loop executes.

     game loop
         A loop that drives the logic of a game.
 It will usually poll for events, then update each of the objects in the game, then get everything drawn, and then put the newly drawn frame on display.

+    pixel
+        A single picture element, or dot, from which images are made.

     poll
         To ask whether something like a keypress or mouse movement has happened.
 Game loops usually